nullobject/joshbassett.info/src/content/blog/post-2.md

 ---
-title: "How to Write an Arcade Emulator — Part 1"
+title: How to Write an Arcade Emulator — Part 1
-description: "Lorem ipsum"
+description: Lorem ipsum
-publishedAt: 2019-07-12
+publishedAt: 2019-07-12T00:00:00.000Z
 ---
 ## Introduction

 One of my favourite things to do as a kid in the 1980s was play arcade games.
 I was lucky that the small town where I lived had quite a few places where you could go play them.
 There were arcade machines in every milk bar, video store, pizzeria, and pub in town – as well as a couple of dedicated video arcades.